claudiospizzi/node-red-contrib-solar-manager/README.md

 ## Constraint

 This module is not associated with the [Solar Manager AG](https://www.solarmanager.ch/).
+In case of problems with the integration between Node-RED and Solar Manager, open a GitHub issue.

 This software is provided "as is", without any guarantees on the function and operation of the Solar Manager device and account.
 You use it at your own risk.
 For more details, check the license terms.